 Brief History of Pet Cremation

 Pet cremations have become increasingly popular due to public demand.
-The service has matured from a simple ‘poet disposal service’ in the 1980’s to fully fledged pet crematoriums that offer a full, individual cremation ceremony to loving owners.
+The service has matured from a simple ‘pet disposal service’ in the 1980’s to fully-fledged pet crematoriums that offer a full, individual cremation ceremony to loving owners.

 How Does Pet Cremation Work?

-A single pet cremation works similar to a human cremation.
+Single pet cremation works similarly to human cremation.
 The pet is exposed to intense heat which effectively turns the body into dust and dried bone.
 The remains are placed and process through a cremulator, which breaks down any bone fragments.
 After the process, other materials are removed mainly by the use of magnets which is when these belonging will be offered back to the family.
-The ashes will be transferred into a sealed bag and placed inside a plastic bag or box, if you have purchased a pet urn, then your cremator will be able to place the ashes inside this for you.
-You will also be produce an individual cremation document detailing the cremation, the cremation date and the pets name.
+The ashes will be transferred into a sealed bag and placed inside a plastic bag or box if you have purchased a pet urn, then your cremator will be able to place the ashes inside this for you.
+You will also produce an individual cremation document detailing the cremation, the creation date and the pets name.